rethread-studio/code-strata/README.md

 ### code-strata-2019

-This folder contains the second artwork of Code{strata} project, produced by Justine Fortier, Nicolas Harrand and Oscar Luis Vera Pérez.
+This folder contains the second artwork of code{strata}, produced by Justine Fortier, Nicolas Harrand and Oscar Luis Vera Pérez.

 ### docs

-Code{strata} GitHub Page site.

 ### inspiration